Cleveland Cavaliers Vs. New York Knicks: Preview And Predictions

 New York is 9-19 on the road.
 The Knicks have relatively been consistent all year on the offensive, averaging 106.1 points a game — which ranks 12th in the league.
 The main difference has been on the defensive end, the Knicks are being outscored by over five points on the road.
 New York’s opponents shoot almost four more free throws at their place than they do at MSG.

-[Primary Image by Andres Kudacki/ AP Image]
+[Featured Image by Andres Kudacki/AP Images]